C2A-security/vsomeip/README.c2a.md

 file, You can obtain one at http://mozilla.org/MPL/2.0/.

 ##### Build Instructions for Linux
-- See th README.md for dependencies
+- See the README.md for dependencies

-- Compiling has to be done like this now (from vsomeip_c2a directory): mkdir local # if you don't intend to install vsomeip libs system-wise mkdir build cd build rm CMakeCache.txt CMakeFiles -rf && cmake -DCMAKE_INSTALL_PREFIX:PATH=../local -DENABLE_SIGNAL_HANDLING=1 -DCMAKE_BUILD_TYPE=Debug .. make -j4 cd examples make clean all
+- Compiling has to be done like this now (from vsomeip_c2a directory):

+mkdir build -p && cd build && rm CMakeCache.txt CMakeFiles -rf && cmake -DCMAKE_INSTALL_PREFIX:PATH="${PWD}" -DENABLE_SIGNAL_HANDLING=1 -DCMAKE_BUILD_TYPE=Debug .. && make -j4

-***NOTE THIS HAS BEEN MADE A SUBMODULE of modular_network_simulator***
+cd examples

+make clean all && cd -

+- now you have examples in bin/ and libs in lib/ of your build/ directory.
+- note that the ../config dir will be copied over in setup.sh scripts

+***NOTE:* This is mainly used as submodule of modular_network_simulator.**

+**So setup/build scripts and module .json would now take care of the below**

-- Change the unicast at the top and 'routing' of vsomeip-local.json to your device's IP and the application name you're running on it.
+- Change the unicast at the top and 'routing' of vsomeip-local.<your test>.json to your device's IP and the application name you're running on it.

-- Add the muticast routes from this config with 'sudo route add -nv XXX.XXX.XXX.XXX <nic>'
+- Add the multicast routes from this config with 'sudo route add -nv XXX.XXX.XXX.XXX <nic>'

 - export LD_LIBRARY_PATH=<path to local above>/lib